atlassian/data-center-helm-charts/docs/docs/installation/INSTALLATION.md

 > For more details, please refer to the [Volumes section of the configuration guide](CONFIGURATION.md#volumes).

+!!!info "Bitbucket shared storage"
-> **NOTE:** Bitbucket needs a dedicated NFS server providing persistence for a shared home.
+    Bitbucket needs a dedicated NFS server providing persistence for a shared home.
 Prior to installing the Helm chart, a suitable NFS shared storage solution must be provisioned.
 The exact details of this resource will be highly site-specific, but you can use this example as a guide: [Implementation of an NFS Server for Bitbucket](../examples/storage/nfs/NFS.md).

 ## 6. Configure license and sysadmin credentials for Bitbucket